3. States and possible state switches#

 The following simplified state diagram excludes the ERROR state for visual clarity.
 The complete version is provided at the end of the chapter.

-, which switches the state to STARTING.
-Once the sensor startup sequence is complete, the TOPOFLIGHT universal protocol will transition to NOT_LOGGING.
+While in the CONNECTED state, the only request that can be made is "SystemStart", which switches the state to STARTING.
+Once the sensor startup sequence is complete, the state will transition to NOT_LOGGING.

-can be called, which will transition it to LOGGING and initiate data collection with minimal delay (the exact delay will need to be determined through testing).
-Additionally, "SystemStop"
+When the NOT_LOGGING state is active, calling "StartLogging" will transition it to LOGGING and initiate data collection with minimal delay (the exact delay should be determined through testing).
+Additionally, while in the NOT_LOGGING state, invoking "SystemStop" will switch the system to STOPPING, and, once the stopping sequence is complete, subsequently to CONNECTED.

-can be called to swiftly halt data collection and transition the state to NOT_LOGGING with minimal delay.
+When the LOGGING state is active, "StopLogging" can be called to swiftly halt data collection and transition the state to NOT_LOGGING with minimal delay.
 This action does not initiate any stopping sequence for the sensors, allowing them to remain prepared for a quick return to LOGGING.

-should be called.
+When ending work with the TOPOFLIGHT universal protocol, the "SystemStop" should be issued.
 This can be done from both the LOGGING and NOT_LOGGING states.
-It will transition the state to STOPPING, initiate the sensor stopping sequence, and then switch back to CONNECTED.
+The system will transition to STOPPING, execute the sensor shutdown sequence and then return to CONNECTED.

 The following full state diagram includes the ERROR state, which can be transitioned to from any state.
-This state will be visible to TOPOFLIGHT through the "GetState"
+This state will be visible to TOPOFLIGHT through the "GetState" request and error details will be provided in the "message" field.